 In business, especially if you want to build a great company or career for that matter, there’s no such thing as a shortcut to success.
 Collins pinpoints this fact in his research and exemplifies it with the concept ‘The Flywheel and Doom Loop’.

-The idea is that in order to experience incremental success and gain serious traction in any business related matter, one must stick to a strategy and continuously make decisions and take actions which fosters the ‘Hedgehog Concept’.
+The idea is that in order to experience incremental success and gain serious traction in any business-related matter, one must stick to a strategy and continuously make decisions and take actions that foster the ‘Hedgehog Concept’.

 Great companies or individuals understand this concept and dedicate relentless quantities of energy towards their areas of focus which with time, results in an accumulation of positive outcomes and reached momentum.
 This process is characterized as ‘The Flywheel Effect’.

 Conversely, mediocre or good companies often fall into ‘The Doom Loop’, a vicious circle of constant changes in direction and strategies which consequences into never reaching any momentum.

 The disappointing outcome essentially results in loss of culture and morale in personnel, along with vanished market shares and resources.
 These are the companies that frequently replace one leader with another expecting to find a “hero” who can magically turn the business around by swinging their magic wand.

 When comparing these theories with Online Marketing and our organization, I see a lot of resemblances.
 A common challenge we face when dealing with less educated clients (it happens at times) is that a successful Online Marketing campaign takes time to build up and sustain.